Montana Earth Science Picture of the Week

 The lower part of the Earth's atmosphere, called the troposphere, is heated from the ground up by heat given off by the Earth.
 As sunlight shines of the Earth's surface some of the energy is absorbed and changed into heat.
 Eventually this heat is given off in the form of waves (infrared).
 If you wanted to get real fancy, you could say that "the surface radiates infrared energy".
 You also give off heat, and so does a baked potato.
 The closer you hold your hand to the surface of the hot potato, the warmer your hand feels.
 The same is true with the Earth.
 Usually air that is closer to the surface (the source of heat) is warmer than air that is farther away from the surface. . .
 Unless there is a temperature inversion.

-CLICK HERE to watch a 2-minute YouTube video, showing a temperature inversion in the Helena Valley during late December 2009.
+CLICK HERE to watch a 1-minute VIMEO video, showing a temperature inversion in the Helena Valley during December of 2017.

 HOT LINKS